thunderace/Esp8266-Arduino-Makefile/README.md

 - `make upload` should build your sketch and upload it...

 #dependencies
-- For esp8266, this project install the lastest stable  esp8266/Arduino repository (2.3.0) and the last stagging esptool and xtensa-lx106 toolchain
+- For esp8266, this project install the lastest stable esp8266/Arduino repository (2.3.0)
-- For esp32, this project install the master of espressif/arduino-esp32 and the xtensa-esp32 toolchain
+- For esp32, this project install the master of espressif/arduino-esp32

 ## TODO
 - build user libs in their own directory to avoid problems with multiple files with same name.